Street Fighter 6: Gameplay

 Street Fighter 6 features three overarching game modes: Fighting Ground, World Tour, and Battle Hub.
 Fighting Ground contains local and online versus battles as well as training and arcade modes, all featuring similar 2D fighting gameplay to the previous games in the series, in which two fighters use a variety of attacks and special abilities to knock out their opponent.
-World Tour is a single-player story mode featuring a customizable player avatar exploring 3D environments with action-adventure gameplay.
-Battle Hub acts as an online lobby mode, using customizable player avatars from the World Tour mode, with other features set to be revealed in the future.
+World Tour is a single-player story mode featuring a customizable player avatar exploring 3D environments, such as Final Fight's Metro City and the small, fictional Central Asian nation of Nayshall, with action-adventure gameplay.
+Battle Hub acts as an online lobby mode, using customizable player avatars from the World Tour mode.
+In the Battle Hub, players can compete in ranked or casual matches, battle as their created avatars using the skills learned in World Tour mode, participate in special events, or play emulated Capcom arcade titles, using the same emulation technology used in the Capcom Arcade Stadium series, among other features.
+The game includes a new feature called "Game Face", in which a character can make different kinds of facial expressions while loading screens.

 The main fighting gameplay of Street Fighter 6 is based around the Drive Gauge, a system designed to encourage player creativity.
 The gauge can be used for five different techniques, requiring players to choose which to prioritize.
-Most of the Drive Gauge's mechanics are based on previously existing mechanics from previous Street Fighter mainline games, such as Parry, Focus Attack, EX move, etc. The game features three control types: the "classic" control scheme has a six-button layout that functions similarly to previous entries, the "modern" control scheme assigns special moves to a single button combined with a directional input, and the "dynamic" control scheme, which is only allowed in certain parts in the Fighting Ground mode, but is not allowed in online battles, uses a single button auto attack layout, based on what range is performed.
+Most of the Drive Gauge's mechanics are based on previously existing mechanics from previous Street Fighter mainline games, such as Parry, Focus Attack, EX move, etc. Using all of a drive gauge makes a character enter "Burnout" state, where the gauge slowly refills but cannot be used.
+While in this Burnout state, the character has worse blocking (taking a small amount of damage when blocking attacks), and can become stunned when in the corner.

+The game features three control types: the "classic" control scheme, which is a six-button layout that functions similarly to previous games in the series; the "modern" control scheme, which is a simplified four-button layout that assigns special moves to a single button combined with a directional input; and the offline-only "dynamic" control scheme, in which the player need only press a single button for the game's AI to select an appropriate attack for that button press.